 I went to see Danton’s Death at the National Theatre in London.
 The play has generally been well received and reviews have been favorable although some of the more right wing press have been critical.
 Not really a surprise there.

 Buchner was only 21 when he wrote Danton’s Death.
 He wrote it in 1835 in under five weeks.
 Being a revolutionary himself he was in constant fear of arrest.
 The play is all the more significant for the fact that it was written by one so tender an age and in revolutionary terms still a baby.

-Büchner's original play is a rarity these days in the sense that even at the tender age of 21 his grasp of the complex history of the French revolution is very striking.
+Büchner's original play is a rarity these days in the sense that even at the tender age of 21 his grasp of the complicated history of the French revolution is very striking.
 The play focuses on the French Revolution's year of terror, 1794.
 The central theme of the play “is the art of Insurrection” and the use of terror in a revolutionary situation.
-The plays director tries hard to show this but there a very serious weaknesses in this production as Billington said cutting two scenes which showed the scope of the revolution, the scenes cut for instance showed crowd scenes and even the national convention was sparsely populated.
+The play's director tries hard to show this but there severe weaknesses in this production as Billington said cutting two scenes which showed the scope of the revolution, the scenes cut for instance showed crowd scenes and even the national convention was sparsely populated.

 I am not saying that the play is not worth seeing and lacks dramatic tension but by cutting out the people scenes according to one review it “thins the dramatic texture and turns the play into a character study: one in which the sensual, death-haunted, strangely passive Danton confronts the repressed, life-fearing, remorselessly active Robespierre.
 That is a vital part of Büchner's play; but to focus so exclusively on that element is to miss the larger point that they are also history's puppets”.